ArnoTower/ArnoTower/README.md

-- 👋 Hi, I’m @ArnoTower
+- 👋 Hi, I am @ArnaudHightower
-- 👀 I’m interested in smart contract development.
-- 🌱 I’m currently learning Solidity/Rust/Geth
-- 💞️ I’m looking to collaborate on anything that pays
+- 👀 I am learning how to program smart contracts because I enjoy this.
+- 💞️ I am also an avid gamer, who enjoys watching movies, and I read a book now and then as often as I can.
 - 📫 How to reach me https://www.linkedin.com/in/arnaud-hightower/
 - Tips/Donations: 0x480AdEaC920dbb286A33CE6Ef9Fd16d548d9BC9b
 - Money printer go Brrrrrrrr